 The “Before I graduate” Chalkboard Project is inspired by Candy Chang’s work, which you can find out about here.
 Chang made a chalkboard out of the side of a building and welcomed the community to finish the sentence, “Before I die…” The Center will be making a similar chalkboard using plywood sheets and board supports.
 This project works to motivate students to reflect on their values, as well as spread awareness of CHLS and the services it offers.

 Check out the article about this project in the Free Lance Star HERE!

-UMW Center for Honor, Leadership, and Service will places a large chalkboard up on campus walk between Lee Hall and Trinkle Hall.
-This chalkboard will have four different prompts on it for students to respond to:
+UMW Center for Honor, Leadership, and Service will place large chalkboards up on campus walk between Lee Hall and Trinkle Hall.
+These chalkboards will have four different prompts on it for students to respond to: